Raainshe/Emby-Torrent-Bot/README.md

 ## How It Works

 The bot connects to Discord and listens for slash commands.
 When a command is received, it interacts with the qBittorrent WebUI API to perform actions.
 For torrents added via `/addmagnet`, the bot periodically polls the qBittorrent API to get progress updates and edits its original Discord message to reflect these changes.

+### Automatic Seeding Time Management

+The bot includes an intelligent seeding time management system that automatically stops seeding torrents after an appropriate duration:

+1. **Tracking:** When a torrent is added via `/addmagnet`, the bot automatically starts tracking its download time.
+2. **Completion Detection:** When a torrent completes downloading, the bot calculates the total download duration.
+3. **Seeding Time Calculation:** The bot sets a seeding stop time equal to 10 times the download duration (10x multiplier).
+4. **Automatic Stopping:** The bot checks every 5 minutes for torrents that have exceeded their seeding time limit and automatically pauses them.
+5. **Status Monitoring:** Use `/seedstatus` to view the current seeding time management status for all tracked torrents.

+**Example:** If a torrent takes 30 minutes to download, it will be automatically stopped from seeding after 5 hours (30 minutes × 10) of seeding time.

+This system helps maintain good seeding ratios while preventing torrents from seeding indefinitely, which is especially useful for private trackers with ratio requirements.

 ## Setup